stefan22/penna1/README.md

   a few extra tweaks to get the timing right (along with style display block to push it)
 - font size larger => class added using a for loop (no font size provided either):changed to 1.5ems
 - experiment working ok
 - Updated functionality for items listing page.
-Now when clicking CTA on top re-arranging shopping cart items on the fly, it also scrolls up to the top of page.
+Now when clicking CTA on top of re-arranging shopping cart items in the fly, it also scrolls up to the top of page.

 ### remains to be done